tedhudek/sandbox/eight-essential-tips.md

 * She thanked her colleagues.
 * And at the end, she found herself ready to say yes to the next project.

+A tiny but mighty bonus tip: Give praise.
+This only takes a couple minutes, but it's incredible how many people don't do it.
+Try it and you will discover the highest benefit to cost ratio you'll ever see.
+For example, we thank people for every pull request we receive.

+Let me show you how easy it is to say thanks.
+Ready?
 Thanks for listening, I hope these tips help you as continue in your career.
 Here's a resource slide with some extra goodies to check out.

 <!--checkboxes slide for the recap?-->
 <!--need a step-by-step circular diagram here-->